Reporting6 min readReviewed June 15, 2026By Sabillon Advisory

-A practical monthly report checklist for owners: P&L, balance sheet, cash flow, AR aging, AP aging, sales detail, expense detail, and budget vs. actual.
+A practical monthly report checklist for owners: P&L, balance sheet, cash flow, AR aging, AP aging, sales by service line, expense detail, and budget vs. actual — including what landscaping companies should watch.

 Short answer